jmesnil/jmesnil.net/_posts/2012-07-27-on-jms-objectmessage-and-its-pitfalls.md

 # Performance issues

-How much space does it take to store a Java class with a int and String fields as bytes instead of storing directly the int and the String?
+How much space does it take to store a Java class with int and String fields as bytes instead of storing directly the int and the String?

 [3.7 times more][gist]<a id="fnr2-2012-07-27" href="#fn2-2012-07-27"><sup>2</sup></a>